 Once you have completed your 12-week programme, you will be offered ongoing monthly maintenance sessions and membership to our OneLife Suffolk Club.
 These sessions provide you with an opportunity to talk to us about any challenges you may be facing.
 We are then able to provide you with additional support.
 You can also continue to have your weight checked by your practitioner and share tips and advice with your fellow group members, as well as gain tips from them too!

 As an alternative to our own successful programme, we have a partnership agreement with Slimming World and you may be eligible to receive vouchers to join one of their groups.

 Please contact us for more details on 01473 718193

 By reducing your weight by 5 – 10 % you could significantly decrease your risk of conditions such as Type 2 Diabetes.

 Find out if you’re one of over 5 million people in the UK who are at high risk of developing Type 2 diabetes.
-To find out more about how to prevent Diabetes visit the NHS National Diabetes programme by visiting www.england.nhs.uk/diabetes/diabetes-prevention/
+To find out more about how to prevent diabetes, please visit the NHS National Diabetes programme: www.england.nhs.uk/diabetes/diabetes-prevention/